-The collective mission of the Department of Medicine is to improve the health and well-being of individuals and communities, now and in the future, by integrating scientific discovery with exemplary medical care and training the next generation of physicians in the science and art of medicine.
+The collective mission of the Department of Medicine is to improve the health and well-being of individuals and communities, both now and in the future, by integrating scientific discovery with exemplary medical care and training the next generation of physicians in the science and art of medicine.

 Patient Care and Service

 While we have an expanding primary care practice of University of Minnesota Physicians, our core expertise is in areas of tertiary and quaternary care such as advanced lung disease, oncology, hepatology, bone marrow transplant, critical care, electrophysiology, all cardiovascular services, complex hematologic abnormalities and solid organ transplantation.
 We have extremely talented physicians who devote the majority of their efforts toward these programs.

 The Department is an innovative leader in medical education and has developed new, exciting curricula for medical student and resident education.
 We provide developmental opportunities for students or residents interested in primary care, global health, hospital medicine, medical education, clinical research, or basic science.
 The Department is a national leader in training subspeciality physicians and has NIH-funded training grants in six divisions